The Port strengthens executive leadership team

 CINCINNATI, Ohio (December 18, 2019) – The Port announced today it has made a strategic hire and redefined roles within its leadership team to strengthen Port-led development strategies within Hamilton

 County.
 Philip Denning was named Executive Vice President.
-Mr. Denning will lead the Neighborhood Revitalization team which includes focused work in eight neighborhoods for housing redevelopment across a spectrum of affordability, the redevelopment of business districts to include community entrepreneurs, as well as the work done throughout the county to bring vacant, blighted properties back into productive use.
+Mr. Denning will lead the Neighborhood Revitalization team which includes focused work in eight neighborhoods for housing development across a spectrum of affordability, the development of business districts to include community entrepreneurs, as well as the work done throughout the county to bring vacant, blighted properties back into productive use.
 Additionally, he will lead The Port’s Public Finance practice, as it supports complex private sector development in need of unique financing tools.
-As part of this work, he will oversee Strategic Assets of The Port, including the redevelopment of 435 Elm Street and the Millennium Hotel.
+As part of this work, he will oversee Strategic Assets of The Port, including 435 Elm Street and the Millennium Hotel.

 “I have enjoyed working closely with Phil over the last two years to strengthen the relationship between the city and The Port.
 Phil is a strategic thinker who will help The Port dream big and deliver on its promises, and he shares my philosophy that we need new investment throughout the county and in every neighborhood that includes opportunity and wealth creation for legacy residents.
 Phil is a significant asset for our city, and I am thrilled that he has committed to stay here and partner with me to improve our impact throughout the region.”-Laura N. Brunner, President and CEO of The Port